AI Tokens

 In many AI-driven platforms, tokens act as a utility or currency.
 For instance, they might be used to compensate data providers for sharing datasets necessary for training AI models or to pay for the computational power required to run complex AI algorithms.
 They can also be employed in crowdsourced AI projects, where contributors are rewarded with tokens for their input or for training AI models.

-The use of AI Tokens is part of a broader trend towards decentralized and democratized AI development, where blockchain technology provides transparency, security, and traceability.
+The use of AI Tokens is part of a broader trend toward decentralized and democratized AI development, where blockchain technology provides transparency, security, and traceability.
 This approach can help overcome some of the data privacy and ownership concerns that are prevalent in traditional, centralized AI systems.

 Structured data